espocrm/documentation/docs/administration/sms-sending.md

 Do not forget to set *[Grant access to Messages](https://docs.espocrm.com/extensions/voip-integration/customization/#grant-access-to-messages)* for the required users.

-Keep in mind that for Twilio Trial account you will need to add a [*Verified Phone Numbers* or *Caller ID*](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio).
+Keep in mind that for the Twilio Trial account you will need to add a [*Verified Phone Numbers* or *Caller ID*](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio).

 After that, you can proceed to the full installation and configuration of the SMS Providers extension.